cynode/asset-manager/README.md

 );
 ```

-See [assetic](https://github.com/kriswallsmith/assetic) for more documentation to configure your assets, and filters.
+See [assetic](https://github.com/kriswallsmith/assetic) for more documentation to learn how your assets, and filters works.

 - Initialize in your bootstrap file, for example /path/to/your/public/index.php